Cornelius A. Cadmus

 Cornelius Andrew Cadmus (October 7, 1844 – January 20, 1902) was an American Democratic Party politician who represented New Jersey's 5th congressional district for two terms from 1891 to 1895.

 Biography

 Born at Dundee Lake (now part of Elmwood Park, New Jersey), Cadmus attended public schools in New Jersey.
 After finishing schooling, he engaged in the feed and grain business in Paterson, New Jersey.
-He served as a member of the New Jersey General Assembly in 1884 and 1885, as well as Sheriff of Passaic County 1887-1890.
+He served as a member of the New Jersey General Assembly in 1884 and 1885, as well as Sheriff of Passaic County from 1887 to 1890.

+Congress

 Cadmus was elected as a Democrat to the Fifty-second and Fifty-third Congresses (March 4, 1891 – March 3, 1895), but did not put himself forward as a candidate for renomination in 1894.

+Later career

 He resumed his former business pursuits while also serving as a member of the board of inspectors of the New Jersey prison.

+Death and burial

 He died in Paterson, January 20, 1902, and was interred in Cedar Lawn Cemetery in Paterson.